 3. There is no safety

-Do you know Leo Babauta ofZenhabits?
-He explained his experience in his free guide with blogspot when his blogspot blog came popular on digg at first time.
-He also mentioned in this book about how he felt when his blog came down once it reached Digg home page.
+Do you know Leo Babauta of Zenhabits?
+He shared his experience in his free guide with Blogspot when his Blogspot blog came popular on Digg.
+He also mentioned in his book about how he felt when his blog crashed when a post was listed on Digg’s homepage.

 Let me come to the point straight.

-What they do is, they give their subdomains for free.
-So understand this, getting a domain example.co.in & example.co.cc is not same.
+Getting a domain example.co.in & example.co.cc is not same.
 When you buy example.co.in, it means you buy your own domain but when you buy example.co.cc, it means you use their subdomains.

-Harsh has compiled a useful list of cheapest WordPress hosting, which you can opt for.
-Always try to build your home at your own land.
-If you are serious about starting a blog then don’t opt for any free hosting or free domain model.
+Harsh has compiled a useful list of cheap WordPress hosting, which you can opt for.
+Always try to build your home on your own land.
+If you are serious about starting a blog, DON’T opt for a free hosting or free domain model.